luinbytes/constelia.ai-forum-post-viewer/README.md

 - 🚀 Real-time post fetching
 - 🎨 Clean, responsive dark theme
 - 🔒 Secure API key management
-- 📝 Full BBCode support including:
+- 📝 BBCode support including:
-  - Images and attachments
+  - Lists
   - Code blocks with syntax highlighting
   - Tables
   - Quotes
   - User mentions
 - ⚡ Rate limiting to prevent API abuse
-- 🖼️ Lazy loading for images
 - 📱 Mobile-friendly design

+## Important Notes

+- ⚠️ Forum post images and attachments are NOT currently supported due to CORS restrictions
+- Some BBCode formatting may not render exactly as it appears on the forum although I am working on it.

 ## Setup